 I'm curious to hear your thoughts on this.

-And, lastly some (most are free) word problem resources if you need more than what's in your math book:
+And lastly, visit some (most are free) word problem resources if you need more than what is in your math book.